 Autonomic disorders are neurological diseases which can affect the cardiovascular system.
 Syncope, Dysautonomia and POTs (Postural Tachycardia Syndrome) are the most common forms.
 Over one million Americans are impacted with a primary autonomic system disorder and symptoms can include problems with the heart rate, blood pressure, body temperature and perspiration.
-Cardiologist Fredrick Jaeger, DO and neurologist Robert G. Wilson, DO answer your questions.
+Neurologist Robert G. Wilson, DO answers your questions.

 - Find more information on Syncope and other autonomic disorders.

 - If you need more information, contact us or call the Miller Family Heart, Vascular & Thoracic Institute Resource & Information Nurse at 216.445.9288 or toll-free at 866.289.6911.
 We would be happy to help you.

 - View previous chat transcripts.